SonarSource/echoes-react/README.md

 #### Rendering components

-To render app components that uses Echoes components internally you need to make sure your test render function also provides the necessary context providers detailed in the [Providers](#providers) section above.
+To render app components that use Echoes components internally you need to make sure your test render function also provides the necessary context providers detailed in the [Providers](#providers) section above.
 You can also configure the `EchoesProvider` with `tooltipsDelayDuration={0}` to disable the tooltips delay during tests, which can help avoid flaky tests due to tooltips not appearing in time.

 #### Jest